What did cowboys eat?

 Pemmican

-This is the most heavily traded food product with the native American population.
-Its simply nothing more than rendered fat mixed with dried meat that’s been ground into a powder and formed into bars.
+This was the most heavily traded food product with the native American population for many years.
+It’s simply nothing more than rendered fat mixed with dried meat that’s been ground into a powder and formed into bars.
 When kept away from the air it can be edible for years and was normally used as a backup food or for especially long journeys.

 Biscuits